john-b-edwards/johnedwards/content/blog/aoc_2024_week_three.md

 Our task is to find the lowest possible score for our input.

 This turned out to be a job for Dijkstra's, annoying as it may have been.
-In previous examples, we have used Dijkstra's to find the shortest path through a maze, but it's important to remember that Dijkstra's doesn't neccesarily seek to minimize distance, rather, it seeks to minimize a cost function.
-This function canbe flat distance in some cases, but in this instance, we could use our own cost function (turns + movement) to find the lowest score path.
+In previous examples, we have used Dijkstra's to find the shortest path through a maze, but it's important to remember that Dijkstra's doesn't necessarily seek to minimize distance, rather, it seeks to minimize a cost function.
+This function can be simply distance in some cases, but in this instance, we could use our own cost function (turns + movement) to find the lowest score path.

-I began with building our dictionary of available paths, as well as our start and end nodes.
+I began with building our dictionary of available directions to move, as well as our start and end nodes.

 ``` julia
 directions = [(0,1),(-1,0),(0,-1),(1,0)]